 - You get online instructions for each question, and you can access live online help with a customer service representative for free if you have additional questions.

 - By applying online, you can send your application information to up to ten schools.

 - Once you submit your application, your information is immediately sent to the US Department of Education.
 You’ll get a confirmation notice right away when you click on “Submit My FAFSA Now.”

-- Your online application will be processed quickly, if you (and your parents, if applicable) provided electronic signatures using the PIN.
+- Your online application will be processed quickly, if you (and your parents, if applicable) provided electronic signatures using the FSA ID.

 What if I need help filling out my FAFSA?

-- Help text is available and accessible for every question on the FAFSA if you apply online using FAFSA on the Web.
-You can also get free live help online at this Web site or you can use the 2016/2017 FAFSA on the Web Worksheet.
+- Help text is available and accessible for every question on the FAFSA if you apply online using StudentAid – Apply for Financial Aid.

 - Contact the Federal Student Aid Information Center 1-800-4-FED-AID (1-800-433-3243) for assistance with any questions you have on either the paper or electronic FAFSA.